-A good pillow is a vital ingredient of a sound night’s sleep.
-This section should help you track your way through all the issues, providing you with the information you need to choose the right one and use it in the right way.
+Having the right pillow is a vital ingredient of a sound night’s sleep.
+This article will provide you with the information you need to choose the right one, and show you how to use it properly.

 - Neck aches and pains

 - Aches, pains, numbness or pins and needles in the arms or hands

 But a sub-optimal pillow won’t usually cause mid or low back problems.
 That would be more likely to be the mattress.

 How can you tell if the pillow you are using at the moment is causing a problem?
 After all, you might just have a poorly neck.
 Ask yourself the following questions;

 - Do you wake up in the morning with more aches and pains than when you went to bed?

 - Is your sleep disturbed by neck aches and pains?

 - Do you find yourself ‘propping up’ the pillow with one or both hands?